Making the healthy choice the easy choice, one ZIP code at a time

 This is especially true in South Dakota, where the top five leading causes of death are due to chronic disease and an estimated one out of every there adults in the state suffers from multiple chronic conditions.
 Contributing to these dire statistics are high rates of obesity.
 Sixty-five percent of adults in the state are overweight or obese while a mere 18 percent meet the daily recommended amount of exercise.
-The annual cost of lost productivity and medical treatment due to chronic disease in South Dakota, where more than half the population lives in rural areas, is estimated to be up to $7.5 billion.
+Estimates suggest the annual cost of lost productivity and medical treatment due to chronic disease in South Dakota is $3.8 billion — that’s $4,559 for every person in the state.

 Because lifestyle choices greatly contribute to the prevalence of chronic conditions, the state of South Dakota — through its Office of Chronic Disease Prevention and Health Promotion — launched the Good & Healthy South Dakota website to provide communities with statewide resources on healthy behaviors.
 The site serves as a central location for chronic disease prevention and health information for communities, schools, workplaces and healthcare organizations, among others.

 One of those resources is Healthy HometownSM Powered by Wellmark, a community health improvement initiative developed by Wellmark Blue Cross and Blue Shield (Wellmark).
 Healthy Hometown provides free consultations along with proven tools and techniques that help create healthier neighborhoods and individuals.